Rapcampo/Rapcampo/README.md

 - 🗣️ Passionate about learning languages: I speak 🇬🇧 🇯🇵 🇵🇹
 - 🎯 Area of interest in technology: Computer Vision, Cybersecurity and Networking
 - 🛠️ Current project: Push_swap, a sorting algorythmn specialized in minimising stack swapping
-- 📋 Planned side projects: Text editor, Conway's game of life, Nand to tetris
+- 📋 Planned side projects: Text editor in C, Hangman game in Lua, Conway's game of life in C, Nand to tetris

 ## ✍️ Skills
 <p align="center">